Amoeba AI

 Iterations of Data Lab Landing Page

-Customer Interview
+Customer Interviews

 To understand the core pain points, I interviewed two customers who hold different roles.